 If you receive my blog post via email you will need to visit my website to view the video.

-I was provided a copy of this book with the hopes I would review.
+I was provided an advance copy with the hopes I would review.
 All thoughts and opinions are my own.